warpdotdev/docs/help/sending-us-feedback.md

 The log file is located at `${XDG_STATE_HOME:-$HOME/.local/state}/warp-terminal/warp.log`

 {% hint style="info" %}
-If your issue is graphical (eg no display of windows, etc), please run Warp with the following command to capture more log information.
+If your issue is graphical (e.g. no display of windows, etc), please run Warp with the following command to capture more log information.

 ```bash
 RUST_LOG=wgpu_core=info,wgpu_hal=info MESA_DEBUG=1 EGL_LOG_LEVEL=debug warp-terminal